Honey Davenport: 2019: Post-Drag Race endeavors

 In spring 2019, Davenport released the first season of her weekly YouTube series and podcast, Da Fuq.
 That May, she released "Stan for You", a Pride-themed single and music video featuring Drag Race season 11 winner Yvie Oddly.
 Over the summer, she participated in the RuPaul's Drag Race Season 11 Tour, performing around the U.S. with other competitors from her season.
 She had an out-of-drag cameo role in Eureka O'Hara's August 2019 music video "Pretty Hot and Tasty".
 The first week in September, Davenport was featured on the cover of Get Out!
 Magazine.
 The issue included a piece she wrote about the life changes she underwent after Drag Race.
 Around the same time, she appeared in the music video for Lovari and Adam Barta's song "No Day Like Today".

 Davenport traveled to Australia in October 2019 to partake in Pride events and raise awareness for queer people of color on that continent.
 In an interview with DNA magazine, she said, "It is really important to me that my people are represented all over the world.
 People of colour are a part of every community not just in America and the people here are just as important to me as the ones back home."
 During the visit, she appeared at the first-ever Black Pride Awards in Cairns, becoming the first RuPaul's Drag Race alumna to perform in that city.
 After the activism leg of her trip, she joined six other Drag Race season 11 contestants and season 2 runner-up Raven for The Sickening Ball tour, a Halloween-themed drag production with stops in Australia and New Zealand.

 In November 2019, Trustpilot, a consumer review website, unveiled an ad campaign featuring Davenport on billboards and in a commercial.
 In the campaign, a female monarch resembling Queen Elizabeth II purchases jewelry online, guided by Davenport's product review.
 Later that month, Davenport and Peppermint served as guest panelists on the VH1 online miniseries Black Girl Beauty.
 The series takes the form of a round-table discussion that "gives celebrities, influencers and VH1 stars an opportunity to have their say on issues that define [b]lack women's beauty".
 During the 2019 holiday season, Davenport starred in Stocking Stuffer: A Christmas Show with Balls, her second one-woman show at the Laurie Beechman Theatre.
 Its closing night was held at Club Cumming.
-On Christmas Eve 2019, she released "Present (Tie You Down)", the first single off her upcoming studio album.
+On Christmas Eve 2019, she released a single called "Present (Tie You Down)".